Fall Hikes for Families

 Location: Mount Baker Area

-Length: 2.0 miles, roundtrip
+Length: 2 miles, roundtrip

-Elevation Gain: 150 feet
+Elevation gain: 150 feet

 This hike around Bagley Lakes at Heather Meadows is fun for all ages.
 Photo by geezerhiker.

-Two lovely alpine lakes lie in the Heather Meadows recreation area at Mt.
-Baker.
+Two lovely alpine lakes lie in the Heather Meadows recreation area at Mount Baker.
 The first is a man-made reservoir, the second lies in a deep cirque under Table Mountain.
 When the trail is open and the snow is gone, it is easy walking for children, with a dam to walk across, two lakes to throw rocks into, berries to pick, ice cold water to put toes into, and a year round snow slope to play on.
 Fall color can turn entire hillsides scarlet and crimson.

 Look for the Herman Saddle-Bagley Lakes trailhead opposite the ski lift.
 The trail descends sharply for 60 feet, crosses the dam, and with some ups and downs, traverses the first lake to the second.
 You can stop at a small beach there to enjoy water games.
 Even in fall you can expect wet sections.
 To return, you can connect to the various loops, which saves backtracking.